SAT

 The Question-and-Answer Service (QAS) and Student Answer Service (SAS)*

-During the registration process, The College Board gives students the option to order the Question-and-Answer Service (QAS) or the Student Answer Service (SAS).
+During the registration process for paper-based tests through December 2nd, 2023, The College Board gave students the option to order the Question-and-Answer Service (QAS) or the Student Answer Service (SAS).
 The QAS includes a copy of the test taken, the correct answers, scoring information, and a comprehensive report.
 The comprehensive report helps students review their score in depth by providing the question type and difficulty level for each question on the SAT.
-Students will also be provided with their answers, so they can see if they answered each question correctly.
-The QAS is only available for the October 2023 test date.
-It can be purchased when registering for the exam or up to five months after the test date.
+Students are provided with their answers, so they can see if they answered each question correctly.
 The SAS, on the other hand, is a report that includes the type of questions, level of difficulty, and whether answers were correct or incorrect.
-The SAS is offered for the June, August, November, and December 2023 test dates for Saturday test-takers in the U.S. and Canada.
+The SAS was offered for the June, August, November, and December 2023 test dates for Saturday test-takers in the U.S. and Canada.
+Students have until May 31, 2024 to order the QAS or SAS from prior paper and pencil SATs.
 To purchase the QAS or SAS, click here.

 Instructions on how to order the QAS are available here.